 2 The engine crankshaft rotates when starting, but the engine does not start

-1. Lack of fuel in the tank, clogged fuel filter or fuel line.
+1. No fuel in the tank, clogged fuel filter or fuel line.

 2. Malfunction of the fuel injection system (chapter 4).

-3. Battery is low (starter rotates slowly).
+3. The battery is discharged (the starter turns slowly).
 Inspect the electrical equipment as described in the previous subsection.

-4. Battery contacts are loose or oxidized (see previous subsection).
+4. The battery contacts are loose or oxidized (see previous subsection).

 5. Fuel pump malfunction (chapter 4).

-6. Broken or disconnected wiring in the starter circuit (see previous subsection).
+6. Break or disconnection of wiring in the starter circuit (see previous subsection).

 7. Malfunction of ignition system elements (chapter 5).